RainHillGit/vue-email/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues and feature requests are welcome on [GitHub](https://github.com/RainHillGit/vue-email/issues).

 ## 🌟 Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ on [GitHub](https://github.com/RainHillGit/vue-email) if this project helped you!

 ---